Causally Steered Diffusion for Automated Video Counterfactual Generation: Introduction

 \section{Introduction}

 Text-to-image (T2I) latent diffusion models (LDMs) have significantly advanced the field of image generation~\cite{podell2024sdxl, rombach2022high}, showcasing remarkable fidelity and enhanced creative control in image editing~\cite{cong2024FLATTEN, feng2024ccedit, geyer2024tokenflow, jeong2024groundavideo, kara2024rave}.
-However, the efficacy of image editing is not uniform, as modifications affecting attributes with causal dependencies risk generating unrealistic and potentially misleading results if these underlying relationships are disregarded, a significant concern in data where causal interplays determine the imaging content~\cite{melistas2024benchmarking, pawlowski2020deep, papanastasiou2024confounder}.
+However, the efficacy of image editing is not consistent, as modifications affecting attributes with causal dependencies often generate unrealistic and potentially misleading results if these relationships are disregarded.
+This issue is particularly critical in data where causal interplays determine the imaging content~\cite{melistas2024benchmarking, pawlowski2020deep, papanastasiou2024confounder}.

 Recent efforts in video editing adapt T2I models to address the challenge of maintaining spatiotemporal consistency~\cite{gu2024videoswap,liu2024video, shin2024edit, zhang2023towards, zhao2024motiondirector, cong2024FLATTEN, geyer2024tokenflow, wu2023tune}.
-While some of these techniques rely on adapting pre-trained models through a training or fine-tuning process to achieve text-guided video editing~\cite{gu2024videoswap,liu2024video, shin2024edit, zhang2023towards, zhao2024motiondirector}, other zero-shot~\cite{cong2024FLATTEN, geyer2024tokenflow} or one-shot~\cite{ wu2023tune} methods have focused on enabling text-driven video editing with a reduced reliance on extensive training.
+While some of these techniques rely on adapting pre-trained models through a training or fine-tuning process to achieve text-guided video editing~\cite{gu2024videoswap, shin2024edit, zhang2023towards, zhao2024motiondirector}, other zero-shot~\cite{cong2024FLATTEN, geyer2024tokenflow} or one-shot~\cite{ wu2023tune, liu2024video} methods have focused on enabling text-driven video editing with a reduced reliance on extensive training.
+One- and zero-shot extensions of compact pre-trained LDMs democratize flexible video editing by removing heavy retraining and slashing compute costs.

 Moreover, recent work highlights that suboptimal prompts can adversely affect outcomes in both video generation~\cite{ji2024prompt,cheng2025vpo,gao2025devil} and video editing~\cite{jeong2024groundavideo, liu2024video}, necessitating careful prompt consideration in these domains.
 This underscores the critical role of input text prompts in improving visual fidelity and semantic accuracy in video editing.
-Yet, in contrast to these developments, exploring ``what-if'' scenarios through counterfactual video generation has not been previously investigated.
-Causally faithful video counterfactuals via controlled causal interactions and optimized prompts, are essential for realistic video editing.